AlexanderHazankin/Morse_Translator_GUI_Version/README.md

 If you have any issues running the program or have suggestions for improvements, please open an issue or submit a pull request on GitHub.

 ## Credits
-The language translation logic and alphabets created by Alexander Hazankin.
+The code created by Alexander Hazankin.

-The GUI implementation and modifications to the original code were done by ChatGPT.
+The PyQt5-based GUI implementation and modifications to the original code were done by ChatGPT.

 ## Contact
 For any questions or comments, you can reach me at: